Openpoint/Pasture.js/pasture/user/README.md

 dolater(socket);
 ```

-This will reply to the intended sheepdog from the shepherd at a later time
+This will reply to the intended sheepdog from the shepherd at a later time.

+For passing the socket id from a sheepdog as a paramater in a function to the shepherd, use `socket.id` (handy for asynchronous stuff).
+In a sheepdog context, the `socket` global represents the whole connection object - not just the id tag.

+Sheep are unaware of their socket details, so to do the same thing from a sheep context you will need to construct a helper function in the sheepdog which injects `socket.id` and relays it to the shepherd.